Wheelock College Youth Symposium

 The centerpiece of the event is a high-energy, daylong conference that brings together several hundred middle and high school students from public, private, pilot, and charter schools in Boston, Brookline, and Cambridge to discuss leadership, mentoring, and self-respect.

-The Symposium feature a specially developed curriculum that all students complete before attending.
+The Youth Symposium features a specially developed curriculum that all students complete before attending.
 In addition to expanding horizons for the students who attend, the previous symposiums resulted in the foundation of SPARK the Truth, a student-created and student-run organization that has worked with Wheelock's Pre-Collegiate Office to bring nearly 5,000 young people to events on the Wheelock Campus that focus on leadership development, mentoring, social justice, academic support, coursework, and college success planning.
 Members of SPARK the Truth were also an integral part of planning for the 2010 Youth Symposium.

 2010 Event Featured Award Winning Actor/Author Hill Harper